-The net operating income (NOI) is simply the annual rental income minus the operating expenses.
+- The Annual Pre-Tax Cash Flow is simply the annual rental income minus the operating expenses.

-The total cash investment is all the cash that you have to pay in order to make your rental property operational.
-This means: the amount of money to pay to purchase it, closing costs, rehab costs, and loan fees (if you take a loan from the bank).
+- The Total Cash Invested is all the cash that you must pay in order to make your rental property operational.
+It means the amount of money to pay to purchase it, closing costs, rehab costs, and loan fees (if you take a loan from the bank).

-Let’s look at an example which will hopefully make things clearer.
+Let’s look at examples of the cash on cash return formula in real estate that will hopefully make things clearer.

 So, you buy a rental property that costs $250,000, and you pay the full amount in cash (yes, you are one of those few lucky people who have $250,000 available to invest in real estate).
 You need to pay another 5% in closing costs and rehab costs.
 Don’t forget to factor the rehab costs in.
-It doesn’t make sense to calculate the cash on cash return on your property if you ignore this cost because you cannot rent it out if it’s not in good condition.
-So, these add up to $12,500 in additional costs.
+It doesn’t make sense to calculate the cash on cash return on your property if you ignore the rehab costs because you cannot rent it out if it’s not in good condition.
+So, they add up to $12,500 in additional costs.
 Thus:

 You can charge $2,100 of rent per month for your rental property.
 So,

-Estimating the operating expenses at a third of the rental income is fair, so this will leave you with:
+Estimating the operating expenses at a third of the rental income is fair, leaving you with:

-So, the cash on cash return which you could generate from this rental property is 6.4% in case you paid the entire price in cash.
+So, the CoC return that you could generate from this rental property is 6.40% if you paid the entire amount in cash.

 Now let’s face it.
-How many of us can actually take $262,500 out of their pockets to pay for a rental property in cash?
+How many of us can actually take $262,500 out of our pockets to pay for a rental property in cash?
 Not that many, right?
-That’s why we should also look also at the more realistic scenario in which a real estate investor needs to take a loan from the bank to finance the purchase of his/her rental property.
+That’s why we should also look also at the more realistic scenario in which a real estate investor needs to take a bank loan to finance the purchase of their rental property.